HCK-CI/multilogger/README.md

 logger2 = Logger.new('./Log2.log')
 logger3 = Logger.new('./Log3.log')

-#loggers can be added during initialize
+# loggers can be added during initialize
-multi_logger = MultiLogger.new(logger1,logger2)
+multi_logger = MultiLogger.new(logger1, logger2)
 multi_logger.info('Initializing')

 # Loggers can be modified